Francesca Martinez: Early life

-Comedy
+Career

+Before becoming a comedian, Martinez appeared in the BBC children's drama series Grange Hill from 1994 to 1998, where she played the first disabled pupil to appear in the fictional school, and has acted in other drama series such as Holby City.

 A year after she began performing stand-up comedy, in 2000, Martinez became the first female comic to win the prestigious Daily Telegraph Open Mic Award at the Edinburgh Festival.
 She performed her debut solo show, I'm Perfect, in 2002.
 In 2003 she was listed in The Observer as one of the 50 funniest acts in British comedy.

-Martinez has performed in many countries including Australia, Canada, Ireland, Sweden, Switzerland, Malaysia, Singapore, South Africa, as well as the United States, performing at Caroline's on Broadway, 92YTribeca and the Upright Citizens Brigade Theater (all in New York City), and the Laugh Factory and the Comedy Store (both in Los Angeles).
-She also performed at the 2008 World Economic Forum in Davos, Switzerland with Emma Thompson.

-Her most recent tour WHAT THE **** IS NORMAL?! clocked up over 140 dates around the world – winning a Fringe Media Network Award at the Edinburgh Fringe, as well as being nominated for Best Show at Dave's Leicester Comedy Festival and at the Perth Festival, Australia.

-She has organised many charity shows featuring comedians such as Frankie Boyle, Mark Steel, Robin Ince, Jo Brand, Johnny Vegas, Al Murray, Richard Herring, Stewart Lee, Jeremy Hardy, Lee Mack, Mark Thomas, Rhod Gilbert and Milton Jones.

-In 2014, her best-selling book WHAT THE **** IS NORMAL?! was published by Random House to critical acclaim.
-It was nominated for the Chortle Comedy 'Best Book' Award and The Bread And Roses Radical Publishing Award.
-She was described as one of 'Britain's Five Funniest Women' in The Guardian in November 2014, along with Bridget Christie, Sara Pascoe, Katherine Ryan and Susan Calman.

-In 2016, she supported Frankie Boyle on his sell-out UK tour.

-Television and radio

-Before becoming a comedian, Martinez appeared in the BBC children's drama series Grange Hill from 1994 to 1998, where she played the first disabled pupil to appear in the fictional school, and has acted in other drama series such as Holby City.

-In August 2005 she appeared in the BBC sitcom Extras.
+In August 2005, she appeared in the BBC sitcom Extras.

-In April 2008 Martinez made global headlines when (live on Channel 4 News) she became the first Olympic torch bearer to pull out of the London relay in protest over China's treatment of Tibet.
+In April 2008, Martinez made global headlines when (live on Channel 4 News) she became the first Olympic torch bearer to pull out of the London relay in protest over China's treatment of Tibet.

+Martinez performed at the 2008 World Economic Forum in Davos, Switzerland alongside Emma Thompson.

-In April 2009 she appeared on the BBC Radio 4 stand-up comedy show, 4 Stands Up.
-In 2015, she opened series 11 of Live At The Apollo, which also featured Alan Carr and Nish Kumar.
+In April 2009, she appeared on the BBC Radio 4 stand-up comedy show, 4 Stands Up.

-In October 2012 she made her debut appearance on BBC Radio 4's topical panel show The News Quiz, alongside regulars Jeremy Hardy and Sandi Toksvig.
+In October 2012, she made her debut appearance on BBC Radio 4's topical panel show The News Quiz, alongside regulars Jeremy Hardy and Sandi Toksvig.
 She appeared on The News Quiz again in January and July 2013.